While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 It will really freak people out.
 And keep you fit.

 A barbecue is to summer what an orgasm is to sex – if you don’t have one by the time it’s finished, you’ll be utterly disappointed and be muttering, ‘but, but, but…’.
 It’s not easy to find a spot to grill in Vienna and we’d recommend buying your own little barbecue.
-However, find a list of the public grilling spots in the city, here.
+However, we’ve got a list of the public grilling spots in the city for you to check out.

 Wake at 5am in the morning, beat the heat of a really hot day, take in the smell of the trees and flowers and the silence on the streets.
 Then after your run, curl back up in bed after a nice long shower – one of the simplest pleasures of summer.
 Check out our list of our favourite running routes in Vienna, here.